WTFAcademy/WTF-Ethers/en/08_ContractListener/readme.md

   - web
 ---

 # WTF Ethers: 8.
-Listening to Contract Events
+Contract Listeners

-# WTF Ethers: 7.
-Retrieving Events

 I've been revisiting `ethers.js` recently to refresh my understanding of the details and to write a simple tutorial called "WTF Ethers" for beginners.